-- · Disorderly persons - Smoking - · Persons under the influence of drugs or alcohol - Anything related to something on the ballot if you see any persons in the polling place wearing these items, ask them to cover and/or remove what they are wearing while in or within 100 feet of the polling place.
-If the voter refuses to cover or remove the campaign material, record the voter's name on the Election Day Journal and allow the voter to vote. - People other than voters and election officials may not gather or linger in the polling place or within 100 feet of the building where the polling place is located. - Persons who are campaigning and/or any campaign materials including literature or buttons.
+- · Disorderly persons - Smoking - Persons under the influence of drugs or alcohol - Anything related to something on the ballot if you see any persons in the polling place wearing these items, ask them to cover and/or remove what they are wearing while in or within 100 feet of the polling place.
+If the voter refuses to cover or remove the campaign material, record the voter's name on the Election Day Journal and allow the voter to vote. - People other than voters and election officials gathering or lingering in the polling place or within 100 feet of the building where the polling place is located. - Persons who are campaigning and/or any campaign materials including literature or buttons.
 No one can campaign inside the polling place or within 100 feet of the building.
 If the polling place is on public property, no one can campaign anywhere on the property, even beyond 100 feet.
-However, the prohibition of signs and campaign materials within 100 feet does not apply to adjacent private property.
+However, the prohibition of signs and campaign materials within 100 feet does not apply to adjacent private property. - Leaving sample ballots voting booth. - Photos of voted ballot (M.S.
+204C.17 and M.S.
+204C.18). - Vehicles displaying campaign materials if a vehicle is parked within 100 feet of the polling place and displaying campaign materials, locate the driver of the vehicle and politely ask the voter to move the vehicle or remove the campaign material.